ethereum/ethereum-org-website/src/content/decentralization/index.md

 There are many ways to define decentralization.
 If you're trying to determine how decentralized something is, look for the following attributes:

-- **Resistant to censorship**: Reduced ability to unilaterally control what gets published.
+- **Resistant to censorship**: Not able to unilaterally control what gets published.
 - **High security**: Open systems are built to resist inevitable bad actors.
 - **Permissionless participation**: Very basic criteria for participation, often outside of the control of the system (i.e. access to an internet connection).
 - **Pseudonymity or anonymity**: Participants in the system can usually interact without exposing their identities.